 Ingredients

-Units Scale
+Scale

-• 800 g chuck beef steak, cut into bite-sized pieces
+• 800 g (1 lb 12 oz) beef chuck (braising/casserole) steak, cut into bite-sized pieces

-• 2 tsp salt
+• 2 tsp sea salt flakes

-• 1 tsp freshly cracked black pepper
+• 1 tsp cracked black pepper

 • 2 tbsp olive oil

-• 2 brown onion, finely diced
+• 2 brown onions, finely diced

-• 1 tbsp garlic, roughly chopped
+• 1 tbsp roughly chopped garlic

-• 1 tbsp tomato paste
+• 1 tbsp tomato paste (concentrated puree)

-• 1 cup dry red wine
+• 1 cup (250 ml) dry red wine

-• 4 cups water
+• 4 cups (1 litre) water

 • 2 tsp beef stock